Kumar-Saurav02/Chess_Clock-AndroidDev/README.md

 </ol>

 # contact
-feel free to feedback me @krsaurav199@gmail.com
+Please feel free to provide feedback and discuss the project with me. @krsaurav199@gmail.com

-Thank you all for coming to this page.🙏🙏🙏
+Thank you for visiting this page..🙏🙏🙏